Arunvishnu123/Peer-to-Peer-BlockChain/protocol.md

   1. Get method  - To receive data from the nodes
   2. Post method  - To send data to the nodes

-# 2. DataTypes  - Here Mainly 8 datatypes are defined which will be discussed more in details in the comming explanantion  - Here pascalcase format is used in defining the datatypes.
+# 2. DataTypes  - Here Mainly 8 datatypes are defined which will be discussed more in details in the coming explanation  - Here pascalcase format is used in defining the datatypes.

 *  Transaction - Details the transactions or message send by the individul nodes
 *  Join - When a node is added to the network